mkdocstrings/griffe/docs/guide/users/recommendations/docstrings.md

 ## General tips

 Your docstrings will typically be used to document your API, either on a deployed (static) website, or locally, on the command line or in a Python interpreter.
-Therefore, when writing your docstrings, you should address to the right audience: the users of your code.
+Therefore, when writing your docstrings, you should address the right audience: the users of your code.
 Try to stay succinct and give clear examples.
 Docstrings are not really the place to explain architectural or technical decisions made while developing the project: this information, while extremely valuable, is better written in *code comments*, where the audience is other developers working on the code base.

 Your docstrings will typically again be read online (HTML) or other types of documents such as manual pages or PDFs.
 Make sure to write complete sentences, with correct punctuation.
 That means for example, to start each parameter description with a capital letter, and to end it with a period.